MoserMichael/myenv/VIMENV.md

 Shift-Left Shift-Right Shift-Up Shift-Down|                | start selecting the text from the current cursor position (enter visual mode). warning: some terminal can swallow it. for tmux you need to add the following to ~/.tmux.conf : set-window-option -g xterm-keys on
 -- | -- | ---
 Ctrl+C  |                   | Copy. yanks and copies the current selection in visual mode; if not in visual mode then it will copy the current word.
 If xsel is installed then text is also put into the x selection (x windows clipboard)
-Ctrl+X  |                   | Cut. like Y in visual mode; if not in visual mode h   If xsel is installed then text is also put into the x selection (x windows clipboard)
+Ctrl+X  |                   | Cut. cuts the current selection in visual mode; if not in visual mode then it cuts the current word.
+If xsel is installed then text is also put into the x selection (x windows clipboard)
 Ctrl+V  |                   | Paste (in all modes)
 --      | Paste             | pastes from x selection (x windows clipboard).
 Needs xsel to be installed.
 --      | ---               | ---